astropy/astropy-APEs/APE14.rst

 date-created: 2017 November 7

-date-last-revised: 2018 July 28
+date-last-revised: 2018 November 9

 type: Standard Track

 status: Accepted

-*Note: this APE14 was originally accepted on 2018-Feb-28, but due to issues with implementation was significantly revised on 2018-May-23 and is under new review*
+*Note: this APE14 was originally accepted on 2018-Feb-28, but due to issues with implementation was significantly revised on 2018-November-9*

 Abstract
 --------